 The squash vine borer is the larvae of the clearwing moth known as Melittia cucurbitae.
 The moth itself is often confused with bees or wasps as it looks similar, and has distinctly red or red-orange coloring on a black body.

-While the moths themselves don’t really harm our plants, the larvae does.
-It will burrow right into the stems and devour the soft tissues inside, causing wilting and eventual plant death.
-Nobody wants to lose their prize squash plants to a squash vine borer, especially during the summer!
+While the clearwing moths themselves don’t really harm our plants, the larvae feed ravenously.
+They will burrow right into the stems and devour the soft tissues inside, causing wilting and eventual plant death.
+Nobody wants to lose their prize squash plants, especially during the summer!

-Before we dive into this, it should be noted that the squash vine borer (Melittia cucurbitae) is not the same as the squash bug (Anasa tristis).
+Before we dive into this, it should be noted that borers are not the same as the squash bug (Anasa tristis).
 I’ve got a great piece on how to handle squash bugs, and while some treatments are similar, they aren’t identical!

 Squash Vine Borer Life Cycle